Wanderers-Of-The-Rift/wotr-docs/src/WotR for dummies (WIP).md

 # **The new dimensions**

-You can find rifts that lead to new dimensions.
-To enter a rift, you must weave your own rifts through the \[Rift Spawner\].
+You can create rifts that lead to new dimensions.
+To enter a rift, you must weave your own rifts through the use of a [Rift Key] and a [Rift Spawner].
+You can craft a [Rift Key] using a [Key Forge] by feeding it [Vanilla] items.
+Each item has an invisible essence value, and the tier of the rift increases with the total value of items you put into the forge.
+The items you supply will influence the theme of the rift you are creating.
+Currently, only a forest theme can be crafted using nature-themed items.
+Right-clicking on a [Rift Spawner] with a [Rift Key] will open a rift.
 Each rift leads to a procedurally generated dimension with tons of loot in the form of mob drops, chests and special encounters.
-Weave your rifts using a
-\[rift key\], that you can craft in a \[Key Forge\].
-Right-clicking on a \[rift spawner\] with a key will open a rift.
-Currently, you can craft \[rift keys\] from any vanilla item.
-Below, you can find the recipes for the \[rift spawner and the key forge\].
+Below, you can find the recipes for the [Rift Spawner] and the [Key Forge].

 ### The \[rift spawner\] recipe